 - For homes:

 - Take a backup offline.
 An example of offline backup is to alternate backups on two or more external drives and disconnect each drive after a backup job or each day.
-The point is you always have a set of backups that are not connected to a computer.
+You always have a set of backups that are not connected to a computer.

 - Use some cloud backup service.
 In my experience, some, like Google Drive and Microsoft OneDrive, are smart enough not to back up data that’s encrypted by ransomware, and most give enough free online storage for your important data.